This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 It may not be the city's destination for fine dining, but you'll find some quality, budget-friendly eats in the Haight.

-Craft Beer + Coffee in the Haight
+Craft Beer + Cocktails in the Haight

 Where to Shop on Haight Street